bee-joo/passportjs-github/README.md

 # passportjs-github

 ## About
 GitHub OAuth strategy implementation using Express and PassportJS

+Simple app with PassportJS middleware, GitHub strategy and OAuth verification

 ## Setup
 0. Clone repository